ea428815/Amazon_Vine_Analysis/README.md

 > vine_unpaid_df=vine_new_1_df.filter(vine_new_1_df['vine']=="N")

-Finally, the following codes were written:
+Lastly, the following codes were used:

 > **The number of paid reviews:**
 >